 The Greater Rochester International Airport (GRIA) provides vital air transportation services to cities in the northeast and to major hubs in the Midwest.
 In addition, it serves as an important economic component of the air transportation network connecting Western New York to other parts of the nation and the world.

 Your Gateway to the World!
-Whether you are a Rochesterian or a visitor, the Greater Rochester International Airport (GRIA) provides the utmost in air travel services to accommodate your individual needs.
-The GRIA features a modern two-story terminal, enclosed parking garage, and two-level roadway with separate avenues for arrivals and departures.
+Whether you are a Rochesterian or a visitor, the Greater Rochester International Airport (ROC) provides the utmost in air travel services to accommodate your individual needs.
+The ROC features a modern two-story terminal, enclosed parking garage, and two-level roadway with separate avenues for arrivals and departures.
 It is a medium hub airport which handles 220 flights per day to over 20 cities (22 airports), serves more than 2.5 million passengers annually, and houses the operations of 16 air transportation providers.

 Real time flight informaion is available at your fingertips.
 Visit the link below to view Arriving Flight, select Departures and view flights leaving GRIA and select the airplane icon in the right column of any flight segment in-process (meaning it has left the terminal but left to arrive at the destination) and see real-time flight status.